 You have to apply through a “bonus” link and enter a new courier invite code to receive your sign-up bonus.
 Don’t worry, we’ve supplied both below.

 Note on entering the referral code:

-if you click the “Apply for Free” OR “Rideshareapps@gmail.com” links above, the referral code will automatically be applied to your application at signup, making you eligible for the bonus.
-This seems confusing, but this is just how they does it.
-When you see an email address in the referral code box during the application, leave it there.
-That is how you will get the bonus.
+If you click the “Apply for Free” OR “Rideshareapps@gmail.com” links above, the referral code will automatically be applied to your application at signup, hence making you eligible for the bonus.
+If you see an email address in the referral code box during the application, leave it there as this is your invite code.

 TUTORIAL: Postmates Application Process